shutsugan/next-media/README.md

 ### Installing Node.js and npm

 This application has been tested on Node.js 10.0.0 and npm 6.3.0.
 These packages available here for download [here](https://nodejs.org/en/).
 Choose the "Current" version for download.

 To run the app:
--Clone the git repository.
+- Clone the git repository.
--`cd` into the directory.
+- `cd` into the directory.
--Then install the dependencies
+- Then install the dependencies

 ``` bash
 # install dependencies